osm-search/Nominatim/VAGRANT.md

 restart any software: just refresh your browser window.

 Note that the webserver uses files from the /build directory.
-If you change files in Nominatim/lib for example you first need to copy them into the /build directory.
+If you change files in Nominatim/website or Nominatim/utils for example you first need to copy them into the /build directory by running the `cmake` step from the installation.

 PHP errors are written to `/var/log/apache2/error.log`.